-The Welch-Schmidt Center for Communication Disorders is an 8,600-square-foot self-contained unit located at University of Central Missouri.
-We consider ourself one of the finest facilities for clinical training in the country.
-Students provide diagnostic and rehabilitative services to children and adults with communication and swallowing disorders from the community.
+The Welch-Schmidt Center for Communication Disorders at the University of Central Missouri is one of the country's finest facilities for communication disorder clinical training.
+Students provide diagnostic and rehabilitative services to children and adults with communication and swallowing disorders in an 8,600-square-foot self-contained unit.

 UCM's Welch-Schmidt Center for Communication Disorders has fifteen treatment rooms with digital monitoring where, in addition to assessment and treatment of communication and swallowing disorders, our services include an early childhood preschool for children with speech and language disorders and a voice and swallowing laboratory including rigid and flexible endoscopy.